Edriv-DS/Edriv-DS/README.md

 *"The genius's brand is clarity, the failure's brand is confusion" - Brian Tracy*

- ### I'm New in this page!
+ ### Tou know?
+I'm New in this page!
 Performance & Development

 - [X] Apprentice Data Science , Machine Learning and Deep Learning with Python and now I will be driving Scala tech principles!!
 - [X] My workspace libraries: Pandas, NumPy, Matplotlib, Scikit-Learn, Seaborn, Keras, TensorFlow, dplyr, ggplot2, readr, VIM, lifecycle, lubridate, etc...